shimizukawa/pycontw2013-sphinx-introduction/index.rst

 .. speech::

    Hi everyone.
+   Today I'll talk about Sphinx documentation generator.
+   Thank you for opportunity of this presentation.
+   Before that, let me introduce myself.

    My name is Takayuki Shimizukawa, I came from Japan.
    I joined the PyConTW last year, and it is my second time to come to Taiwan.